Thoracic Oncology Program

 Our Multidisciplinary Cancer Care Center provides patients diagnosed with lung cancer the opportunity to see an experienced team of specialists, including thoracic surgeons, medical and radiation oncologists, pulmologists, pathologists, radiologists, oncology nurses, social workers and clinical researchers - in one location and during the same visit.

-State-of-the-Art Lunch Cancer Treatments
+State-of-the-Art Lung Cancer Treatments

 The Thoracic Oncology Program is at the forefront of using new drugs and new combinations of radiation therapy, surgery and chemotherapy to improve treatment success of patients with every type of lung cancer.
 Patients for whom conventional therapies have proven ineffective may be able to gain access to new or experimental therapies for lung cancer through national clinical trials in which Jefferson participates.